broadinstitute/latent-dynamical-systems/README.md

 ## Key Features

 - **Latent PDE**: Fits reaction-diffusion PDE in a learned latent space to capture spatiotemporal dynamics
-- **Decoder**: Learns decoder mapping latent variables to gene expression
+- **Decoder**: Learns decoder mapping latent variables to gene expression.
+The attributions of latents to genes from the decoder can be interpreted as the learned gene programs.
 - **Spatial Registration**: Registers latent trajectory to each sample via a learnable affine transformation

 ## Installation